 Owning a business is rewarding and fun like going for a swim, but it’s very likely the toughest ordeal you’ll ever endure — much like having to tread water for several hours.

 1. Debt financing.
 This often means borrowing money from a bank, but it’s hard to do.
 Many banks are reluctant to loan money.

-That’s why the SBA-loan process is easier (see SBA Increases Funding Prospects for New Entrepreneurs).
+That’s why the SBA-loan process is easier.

 For an SBA loan, you’ll need the following: